The Family of Philip V (1743)

-The Family of Philip V is an oil on canvas painting by the French artist Louis Michel van Loo, completed in 1743.
+The Family of Philip V is an oil-on-canvas painting by the French artist Louis-Michel van Loo, completed in 1743.
 It features life-sized depictions of Philip V of Spain and his family.
 The painting depicts the royal family in a fictional room and is in the style of French baroque and rococo art.
 The painting is one of a trio of paintings which bear the same name and are dated 1723 by Jean Ranc, a smaller 1738 version and the 1743 rendition.

-The artist
+Artist

-Loo was a French artist who was born in Toulon in 1701.
+Van Loo was a French artist who was born in Toulon in 1701.
 He trained under his father Jean Baptiste van Loo who, under the patronage of the Prince of Carignan, worked in Rome and Turin.
-Loo became court painter in 1737 having replaced Jean Ranc.
-Loo came to the Spanish court of the House of Bourbon in 1737 where he worked till 1752.
+Van Loo became court painter in 1737 having replaced Jean Ranc.
+He came to the Spanish court of the House of Bourbon in 1737 where he worked till 1752.
 He was the premier painter to Philip V's son Fernando VI but left Spain in 1757 returning to France.
 Van Loo, according to critics, was also influenced by Dutch art.
-Loo's younger brother Charles Amédée Philippe van Loo also had a successful career and went on to paint Empress Elizabeth of Russia.
+Van Loo's younger brother Charles Amédée Philippe van Loo also had a successful career and went on to paint Empress Elizabeth of Russia.